-With the magnificent success of Magnetic Materials 2018, Allied Academies is proud to announce the 3rd International conference on Magnetism and Magnetic Materials, to be held during October 16-17, 2019 at Barcelona, Spain.
+With the magnificent success of Magnetic Materials 2018, Allied Academies is proud to announce the 3rd International Congress on Magnetism and Magnetic Materials, to be held during October 16-17, 2019 at Barcelona, Spain.
 On this auspicious occasion, Organizing Committee invites the participants from all over the globe to take part in this annual flagship conference with the theme “Advanced and Recent developments in the area of Magnetism and Magnetic Materials”.
 Magnetic Materials 2019 aims in proclaim knowledge and share new ideas amongst the professionals, industrialists, and students from research areas of Materials Science, Magnetism, Chemistry and Physics to share their research experiences and indulge in interactive discussions and technical sessions at the event.
 The Conference will also have a space for companies and institutions to present their services, products, innovations and research results.

 Magnetic Materials 2019 Conferences conducts Novel conferences, Symposia and Workshops, concerning current international interest.
 Magnetic Materials 2019 Conferences want to serve the global information community in the development and distribution of high quality, scholarly conferences.
 It aim to support Global research communities, by empowering clusters of scientists to regularly meet and discuss topics with frontrunners in the field.
 These conferences cover diverse top ranked specialties and budding aspects of important and relatively broad subject areas.
 Organize conferences for knowledge sharing and providing global platform to explore and learn new researches in their respective fields.

 Materials Science Engineering Students